All Episodes

 And so one way to kind of keep off the police's radar is not to be committing crime right now.

-But, you know, you just have to look at the numbers put out by the Biden administration.
+But you just have to look at the numbers put out by the Biden administration.

-Now, the problem is that many countries, like Venezuela, for example, would not provide information on the criminal records of their citizens that were here illegally.
+Now, the problem is that many countries like Venezuela, for example, would not provide information on the criminal records of their citizens that were here illegally.

-So that's an underestimate for that.
+So that's an underestimation for that.

-And then we have untold millions more that we didn't even get to see coming across the border because Biden had pulled off 76% of the border agents who normally would be guarding the border and instead used them to go and process the illegal aliens that they had let in.
+And then we have un told millions more that we didn't even get to see coming across the border because Biden had pulled off 76 percent of the border agents who normally would be guarding the border.

-And about a third of the passive monitoring equipment, the cameras and other things that we had along the border were broken.
+And about a third of the passive monitoring equipment, the cameras and other things that we had along the border were broken and the Biden administration had refused to fix it.

-And presumably the cartels figured out where those were.
+So we have no idea and presumably the cartels figured out where those were.

 natalie winters

-John Law, you do such wonderful work.
+John Lott, you do such wonderful work.

 Where can they go to do that and stay up to date with everything you're working on?